tadashibashi/options/readme.md

 ```

-log options for quick debugging
+log all options for debugging
 ```cpp
 opts.log();